Bridgewater-Raritan High School

-Bridgewater-Raritan High School (commonly abbreviated as BRHS) is a four-year comprehensive public high school.
-It is the lone secondary school of the Bridgewater-Raritan Regional School District serving students in ninth through twelfth grades from Bridgewater Township and Raritan in Somerset County, New Jersey, United States.
+Bridgewater-Raritan High School (BRHS) is a four-year comprehensive public high school.
+It is the lone secondary school of the Bridgewater-Raritan Regional School District serving students in ninth through twelfth grades from Bridgewater Township and Raritan in Somerset County, in the U.S. state of New Jersey.
 The school has been recognized by the National Blue Ribbon Schools Program, the highest award an American school can receive.

-As of the 2021–22 school year, the school had an enrollment of 2,749 students and 222.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
-There were 212 students (7.7% of enrollment) eligible for free lunch and 50 (1.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,745 students and 212.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
+There were 234 students (8.5% of enrollment) eligible for free lunch and 98 (3.6% of students) eligible for reduced-cost lunch.
+Based on 2021-22 data from the New Jersey Department of Education, it was the sixth-largest high school in the state and one of 29 schools with more than 2,000 students.

+For the 2024-2025 school year, the school had an average SAT score of 1212, which was above the national and state average.